Why I decided to participate in COVID-19 vaccine research studies as a kidney transplant recipient

 When the COVID-19 pandemic started last year, no one had to tell me twice to hunker down at home and take every possible precaution against the virus.
 Because of the immunosuppressant medicines I take, I am especially vulnerable to severe illness from COVID-19 because of my body's limited ability to fight off infections.
 While at home, I had a lot of extra time to read, and I learned everything I could about the about the efforts of scientists across the world to study and treat COVID-19.
 As a nurse and a science geek, I pored over the developing vaccine research whenever I could.
 I was amazed by what humans could accomplish together in the effort to save lives, and I wanted to help in whatever way I could.

-After the first vaccines became available, it still wasn’t clear how effective they would be for immunocompromised people like me because no one in these populations was included in original clinical trials.
-It was suspected that immunocompromised people wouldn’t respond to the COVID-19 vaccine the same way people who are not immunocompromised do.
+After the first vaccines became available, it still was not clear how effective they would be for immunocompromised people like me because no one in these populations was included in original clinical trials.
+It was suspected that immunocompromised people wouldn't respond to the COVID-19 vaccine the same way people who are not immunocompromised do.
 But transplant centers recommended that their patients get vaccinated under carefully monitored conditions in order to study its effectiveness, even if the vaccine only provided weak protection against the virus, or only worked for some immunocompromised people.

 I was anxious to get the vaccine as soon as possible and contribute to this important research, so I called my transplant center.
 They told me about a research study at Johns Hopkins University that was seeking participants.
 Interested in finding out more, I did some independent research and then decided to contact the university to see if I was eligible to participate.